EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-site/gslb-site.md

 * The exchange of metrics through MEP is disabled.
 * The exchange of metrics through MEP is enabled but the status of the service, learned through metrics exchange, is DOWN.
-Possible values: ALWAYS, MEPDOWN, MEPDOWN_SVCDOWN Default value: NSGSLB_TRIGMON_ALWAYS
+Possible values: ALWAYS, MEPDOWN, MEPDOWN_SVCDOWN Default value: ALWAYS

 <b>parentSite</b>
 Parent site of the GSLB site, in a parent-child topology.

 <b>clip</b>
-Cluster IP used to connect to remote cluster site for GSLB autosync
+Cluster IP address.
+Specify this parameter to connect to the remote cluster site for GSLB auto-sync.
+Note: The cluster IP address is defined when creating the cluster.

+<b>publicCLIP</b>
+IP address to be used to globally access the remote cluster when it is deployed behind a NAT.
+It can be same as the normal cluster IP address.